smithlamar/unit-testing-demo/Readme.md

 Generally, the mocked return value should correspond to what that service should have returned in the scenario we are testing of the class that uses it.

+Another good way to use mocks is to force negative behavior from dependencies to test how your code handles them.
+This can be as simple as returning a 404 or 500 from a dependent rest endpoint to having your database return bad data.
+This allows you to test that your app handles these scenarios gracefully.

 References: